Rethinking risk tolerance

 This type carries the highest level of risk because your money is invested directly in the market.
 Variable annuities offer the highest growth potential of any of the products on the annuity spectrum, but they also leave you fully exposed to market loss.

-Economic repercussions have led many people to rethink their appetite for risk.
-This may be the time to talk with a financial professional about ways to keep your retirement savings better protected, especially in the event of future downtowns.
+Economic repercussions have led many people to rethink their appetite for risk and whether their financial strategy still meets their goals.
+This may be the time to talk with a financial professional about ways to help keep your retirement savings better protected, especially in the event of future downturns.

 Guarantees provided by annuities are subject to the financial strength of the issuing insurance company.
 Guaranteed lifetime income is available through annuitization or the purchase of an optional income rider for a charge.